 All experiments are performed in a closed-cycle optical cryostat (Cryostation s50, Montana Instruments) at 5.5 K under an ambient magnetic field.
-A copper sample holder is mounted on XYZ piezoelectric nanopositioners (ANPx101$\times2$, ANPz101) using a thermal link.
-The diamond sample is fixed onto a homemade printed circuit board (PCB) using aluminum tapes.
-The electrodes on the diamond are connected to the PCB via gold wire bonds.
-The PCB is attached to the sample holder with screws.
+A copper sample holder is mounted on the XYZ piezoelectric nanopositioners (ANPx101$\times2$, ANPz101) using a thermal link, and the diamond sample is fixed onto a homemade printed circuit board (PCB) using aluminum tapes.
+Additionally, the electrodes on the diamond are connected to the PCB using gold wire bonds, and the PCB is attached to the sample holder using screws.

-Optical excitation and collection are done using a home-built confocal microscope.
+Optical excitation and collection are then performed using a home-built confocal microscope.
 An objective lens (LMPLFLN100X, Olympus), whose numerical aperture is 0.8, is scanned over the sample using a XYZ piezoelectric nanopositioner (P-517.3CD, Physik Instrumente).

-A 515 nm green laser (Cobolt, Hubner Photonics) is used for off-resonant excitation to search nitrogen-vacancy centers.
-A 575 nm yellow laser (DL-SHG pro, Toptica Photonics) is used to resonantly excite NV$^0$ for initialization and readout.
-Typically, a 1 $\mu$s pulse is used and the power is 1 $\mu$W. A 637 nm red laser (DL pro, Toptica Photonics) is used to resonantly excite NV$^-$ to convert the negatively charged state to the neutrally charged state.
-The pulse width for the charge initialization is 100 $\mu$s and the power is 200 $\mu$W. Each laser joins to the main optical path using dichroic mirrors (FF552-Di02-25x36: 515 nm, FF605-Di02-25x36: 575 nm, FF649-Di01-25x36: 637 nm, Semrock) after purified through bandpass filters (FF02-520/28-25: 515 nm, FF03-575/25-25: 575 nm, FF01-637/7-25: 637 nm, Semrock).
+A 515-nm green laser (Cobolt, Hubner Photonics) is used for off-resonant excitation to search for the nitrogen-vacancy centers, and a 575-nm yellow laser (DL-SHG pro, Toptica Photonics) is used to resonantly excite NV$^0$ for initialization and readout.
+Typically, a 1-$\mu$s pulse is used and the power is 1 $\mu$W. A 637-nm red laser (DL pro, Toptica Photonics) is also used to resonantly excite NV$^-$ to convert it from the negatively-charged state to the neutrally-charged state.
+The pulse width for charge initialization is 100 $\mu$s and the power is 200 $\mu$W. The charge initialization fidelity is estimated to be $>97.0\%$ from the residual fluorescence after the irradiation of long charge initialization pulse.
+Each laser is directed along the main optical path using dichroic mirrors (FF552-Di02-25x36: 515 nm, FF605-Di02-25x36: 575 nm, FF649-Di01-25x36: 637 nm, Semrock) after being purified through bandpass filters (FF02-520/28-25: 515 nm, FF03-575/25-25: 575 nm, FF01-637/7-25: 637 nm, Semrock).